freesunshine0316/freesunshine0316.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior researcher at Tencent AI Lab working on Search and RL to improve the reasoning capability of LLMs.
-I am especially interested in improving the scaling efficiency of both Search and Learning.
-I have been working on NLP fields since 2010.
-I earned my Ph.D. degree from the Computer Science Department at the University of Rochester (UofR), advised by Professor [Daniel Gildea](https://scholar.google.com/citations?user=AAJjmoIAAAAJ&hl=en).
-I earned my master degree from the Institute of Computing Technology, Chinese Academy of Science (ICT/CAS), advised by Dr. [Qun Liu](https://scholar.google.com.sg/citations?user=2HhiGzcAAAAJ&hl=en).
+I am a senior researcher at Tencent AI Lab, specializing in Search and Reinforcement Learning (RL) to enhance the reasoning capabilities of large language models (LLMs).
+My research focuses on improving the scaling efficiency of both Search and Learning processes.
+I have been working in the field of Natural Language Processing (NLP) since 2010.
+I hold a Ph.D. in Computer Science from the University of Rochester (UofR), where I was advised by Professor [Daniel Gildea](https://scholar.google.com/citations?user=AAJjmoIAAAAJ&hl=en), and a master's degree from the Institute of Computing Technology, Chinese Academy of Sciences (ICT/CAS), under the mentorship of Dr. [Qun Liu](https://scholar.google.com.sg/citations?user=2HhiGzcAAAAJ&hl=en).

 Recent News
 ======